ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 -  `Download <https://store.ellislab.com/manage>`_ the
    most recent release of ExpressionEngine and unzip the software to your local computer.
--  Take Your Site Offline
+-  Take Your Site Offline:
    It is recommended that you take your site offline for the duration of the update so that people visiting your site won't see any PHP errors or other anomalies that may occur while you are uploading files.
 Here